 Rostock takes off: New heights planned for the Baltic Sea city!

-in Rostock it goes high!
-The city plans to expand the development and thus reacts to the tight areas that hinder the construction of housing and infrastructure.
-As the Nordkurier, the city administration has developed a high-rise.
-Buildings set at different locations.
-This compass will soon be presented to the members of the citizens.
+Things go high in Rostock!
+The city is planning to expand the development upwards and is thus responding to the limited space that is hindering the construction of new housing and infrastructure.
+Again Northern Courier reports, the city administration has developed a high-rise compass that sets clear criteria for the permitted height of buildings at various locations.
+This compass will soon be presented to members of the citizenry.

 Citizen participation and urban planning